Kansas Wesleyan University

 Each year, students in the sport and exercise science program plan and facilitate a health fair that is open to the public.
 In addition, students have assisted with a mock poverty simulation event, a Feed my Starving Children event, the annual Martin Luther King Jr. community celebration, and two major events that mobilize the entire campus in service to the community.
 KWU students volunteer more than 14,000 hours of service in Salina each year.

-Salina, with a population of 50,000, is the sixth largest city in Kansas.
+Salina, with a population of 50,000, is the sixth-largest city in Kansas.
 It has a robust theatre and arts community and a regional health care center.
 More than 83 restaurants and a mall provide students with dining, entertainment, and employment options.
 They also enjoy the bowling alley, water park, zoo, disc golf courses, health clubs, and theaters.
 Salina is just over an hour from Wichita, one hour from Manhattan, and less than three hours from Kansas City.
 Salina Regional Airport offers daily nonstop flights to Denver.
-The City of Salina has recently begun a $154M downtown redevelopment initiative.
+The City of Salina has recently concluded a $154M downtown redevelopment initiative.

 Campus housing options.